roy-ht/extended-resource-toleration-webhook/README.md

-# Webhook service for ExtendedResourceToleration

-## What is it?
+# What is it?

-Dynamic version of ExtendedResourceToleration plugin.
+Dynamic version of ExtendedResourceToleration plugin for Kubernetes.

 It automatically adds tolerations if Pod definition has extended resource requests/limits, like: